Puerto Rico National Cemetery: History

 The land in which the cemetery is located was under the jurisdiction of the United States Navy since 1898, when Spain ceded Puerto Rico to the United States as a consequence of the treaties signed which officially ended the Spanish–American War.
 The area was used as a machine gun firing range during World War II.

 The Government of the United States decided that the site, which is located in Bayamon and is approximately 13 miles from San Juan, would be suitable for the construction of a new cemetery.
 The land was transferred to the stewardship of the United States Department of the Army and the private firm of Font & Montilla was contracted to build the cemetery.

 The cemetery was dedicated on Veterans Day in 1949, in a ceremony attended by Luis Muñoz Marín, the Governor of Puerto Rico, and Major General Herman Feldman, the Quartermaster of the US Army.
 The cemetery has become a shrine to the Puerto Rican veterans who have served in the United States military and those who perished while on active duty.
 In 1962, the remains of those interred on all other five military cemeteries on the island were transferred there.

-The Puerto Rico National Cemetery was listed on the National Register of Historic Places on September 26, 1983.
+The Puerto Rico National Cemetery was listed on the National Register of Historic Places on September 26, 1983, and on the Puerto Rico Register of Historic Sites and Zones on February 3, 2000.